- What if I can’t pay this month?

 What happens if my loan goes into default?

-If your loan is in default, we will terminate the agreement we have with you and begin legal proceedings to recover the outstanding balance.
-Our loans are enforceable in 150 countries.
+If your loan is in default, we will terminate the loan agreement we have with you and begin legal proceedings to recover the outstanding balance.

 Please note that the option to request a payment arrangement is no longer available once your loan has defaulted.